TrueFiEng/Waffle/docs/source/ens.rst

   .. group-tab:: Waffle 3.0.0

-    Also, it's possible to set an address for domain recursively, if the domain doesn't exist, by specifying the appropriate option:
+    It is also possible to set an address for domain recursively, if the domain doesn't exist, by specifying the appropriate option:

     .. code-block:: ts